rizvn/sizzle/README.md

 If a properties file is provided.
 Sizzle will load the properties.
 The properties object can be retrieved using <code><b>Sizzle.getCtx().get("ContextProperties")</b></code> which returns a java.util.Properties instance loaded with the properties

+The newCtx(...) methods create a global Sizzle instance.
+Each time newCtx(...) is called the global instance is overridden.
+There can only be one Sizzle context per application (jvm instance).

 <strong>ProductDao.class </strong> does not have any special annotations.
 Sizzle creates an instance of ProductDao using its default constructor if the bean does not exist, otherwise it will return the instance created earlier. <b>Instantiation is thread safe </b> so we can lazily create beans when needed.
 Below is the code for ProductDao.
 It is just a normal java class.

     public class ProductDao {